GFier/stochastic-chey-model-e.coli/README.md

-# Code-for-numerical-simulations-for-prepreint
-C-Code developed for modeling stochastically the CheY-P molar-ity in the neighbourhood of flagella motors. \
+# C-Code developed for modeling stochastically the CheY-P molar-ity in the neighbourhood of flagella motors
-Preprint availabe at bioRxiv [Stochastic model for the CheY-P molarity in the neighbourhood of E. coli flagella motors] (https://www.biorxiv.org/content/10.1101/831990v1.full).
+Scientific background availabe in Preprint at bioRxiv [Stochastic model for the CheY-P molarity in the neighbourhood of E. coli flagella motors] (https://www.biorxiv.org/content/10.1101/831990v1.full).

 ## Code1 instructions